thothom/core/README.md

 ## How to contribute?

-All the details about contributing to the project are [described here](https://github.com/techmmunity/compass/blob/master/CONTRIBUTING.md).
+All the details about contributing are in [our website](https://compass.techmmunity.com.br).

 See [here](https://github.com/techmmunity/compass/blob/master/TODO.md) our to-dos.